peterpothmann/BioPrint/metadata/DESCRIPTION.md

 ## species-info.csv
-- species included in study
+- All species included in study

 | var                | description     |
 |--------------------|-----------------|